thecosmosinity/python-archive/README.md

 For streamlit apps:
   Run by going to CMD, Going in the directory of the Streamlit file and running "streamlit run app.py" or "streamlit run homepage.py" for the multipage ones.

+Compiled Apps:
+  Go into the "compiled" folder then go into "dist", there run the .exe file...